plentymarkets/plentyshop-pwa/guide/how-to/homepage.md

 The homepage of your online shop is like the shopping window of a brick-and-mortar store.
 It is your opportunity to tell customers about who you are, what you sell, and what sets you apart from the competition.

-plentyShop PWA provides a pre-defined layout for the homepage.
+PlentyONE Onlineshop provides a pre-defined layout for the homepage.
 You provide the data to fill this layout.

 ## Setup